onepiecefreak3/XtractQuery/ScriptSpecification.md

 ## Expressions

-Every assignment statement and condition can hold complex expressions.
+Every assignment, array indexer, return, and condition can hold complex expressions.

 Combining multiple operations in the same expression follows this operator precedence (highest to lowest):
 | Operators |